FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Shilston, Shilson, Shillingston, Shillson, Sheilson, Shillston, Chilson, Chilston, Chillson and many more.

 This web page shows only a small excerpt of our Shingler research.
-Another 230 words (16 lines of text) covering the year 1567 is included under the topic Early Shingler History in all our PDF Extended History products.
+Another 230 words (16 lines of text) covering the year 1567 is included under the topic Early Shingler History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Shingler Notables in all our PDF Extended History products.
+More information is included under the topic Early Shingler Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Shingler Settlers in United States in the 17th Century

 Shingler Settlers in United States in the 18th Century

 The Shingler Family Crest was acquired from the Houseofnames.com archives.
 The Shingler Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.